-Contracts create the culture where change isn’t an option.
-Agile creates the culture where change is expected.
+Contracts create a culture where change isn't an option.
+Agile creates a culture where change is expected.
 But how do you manage change?
 By collaborating with customers.

 Agile presupposes that you have unlimited access to your customers and that you can always sit down with them and talk.
 Developers are natural problem solvers but they need access to the customer so they can better understand what the real problem is.

 Contracts are useful, but they have a nasty side effect: people tend to care more about delivering the project within time and budget than fulfilling the real business goal.
 Further, when the team falls behind schedule, they are pressured to get things done which results in frustration, panic, and lower quality.

 Also, when you sign a contract early in the lifecycle, you're guesstimating and more often than not, you're wrong.
 But you still try to hit the milestone even though they have nothing to do with real needs.

 That's why agile favors customer collaboration and delivering work in small increments.
 This lets scope work as you gather more information and discover what you don't know.